Introduction to Machine Learning

 Step 2: Choose a Model

-An ML model is a function approximating how X
+An ML model is a function approximating how X maps to y.

 Example: Linear Regression